-Note: If you cannot connect to the wireless router, verify your cables are connected correctly, that the router is powered on, and that the networking setup of your computer is set to obtain its settings automatically via DHCP.
+If you still cannot connect to the router, verify your computer networking setup.
 It should be set to obtain both IP and DNS server addresses automatically, which is usually so.
-For help with this, please see the tutorials on the CD.
+For help with this, please see the Reference Manual or animated tutorials on the CD.